Jam0r85/nova-money/README.md

 ```
 Money::make('Price')->notMinor();
 ```
-This will automatically format all entered values into minor units so remember to remove/update any laravel setAttribute methods on your models!
+This will automatically format all entered values into minor units so remember to remove any laravel set/get attribute methods on your models!

+## Advanced
+The defaults loaded for this package (Currency, Locale, etc) are loaded within the 'loadDefaults' method within src\Money.php